MODM Clinical Database Management

 Negotiation techniques

-Knowing how to use the bibliographic resources of a university library
+Know how to use the bibliographic resources of a university library

-TOEIC training
+TOEIC preparation

-Methodological aspects (depending on the group's needs)
+Methodological aspects (based on the group’s needs)

 Communication: tests, exercises, role-playing